adap/flower/baselines/fednova/README.md

 Once the poetry environment is active, you can use the following command to run the various experiments in Table 1.
 You would need to specify the below two command line parameters to iterate through various experiment configurations.
 They are as follows:

-1. `experiment`: This parameter specifies the local optimizer configuration.
+1. `optimizer`: This parameter specifies the local optimizer configuration.
 It can take the following values:
     - `vanilla`: This corresponds to the vanilla SGD as the client optimizer
     - `momentum`: This corresponds to the SGD optimizer with momentum.
+It is the default optimizer setting.
     - `proximal`: This corresponds to the SGD optimizer with proximal term in the loss.
+    - `server`: This corresponds to momentum updates of global weights on the strategy or server side.
+The client optimizers do not use momentum in this setting.
+This setting is only valid for FedNova strategy.
-    - `hybrd`: This corresponds to hybrid momentum scheme where both the local client optimizer and the server maintain a momentum buffer (only for FedNova strategy).
+    - `hybrid`: This corresponds to hybrid momentum scheme where both the local client optimizer and the server maintain a momentum buffer.
+This setting is only valid for FedNova strategy.

 2. `strategy`: This specifies the aggregation strategy for the client updates.
 The default is `fednova`.
 If you do not specify this parameter, all experiments will run with FedNova as the strategy and reproduce the rightmost columns of Table 1.